 The visual veracity distortion dataset comprises 1,100 samples where the text is real and the misinformation exists in the image.
-Previous datasets~\cite{da2021edited,nakamura2019r} focus solely on PS-edited (Photoshop-edited) images, containing both misleading and non-misleading content.
+Previous datasets~\citep{da2021edited,nakamura2019r} focus solely on PS-edited (Photoshop-edited) images, containing both misleading and non-misleading content.
 In this study, we manually select the misleading ones and include them in MMFakeBench.
 Besides, we incorporate AI-generated images with veracity distortion, which is increasingly harmful due to advancements in diffusion generators.

-\paragraph{PS-Edited Image.} The PS-edited images are derived from the "manipulated content" samples in the Fakeddit dataset~\cite{nakamura2019r}, which is designed for multimodal fake news detection.
-These samples originate from the "Photoshop battles comments" on Reddit.
-However, not all PS edits result in misinformation by our benchmark standards, as some are minor aesthetic modifications that do not compromise visual veracity.
-Thus, to build our visual veracity distortion dataset, we manually select 550 PS-edited images containing fact-conflicting content from the 7,693 samples of the "manipulated content" set.
+\textbf{PS-Edited Image.} The PS-edited images are derived from the "manipulated content" samples in the Fakeddit dataset~\citep{nakamura2019r}, which is designed for multimodal fake news detection.
+These samples originate from the ``Photoshop battles comments'' on Reddit.
+PS-edited samples in the Fakeddit typically exhibit either aesthetic modifications or fact-conflicting manipulations.
+Since aesthetic modifications do not compromise the factuality of the visual content, they are excluded from misinformation standards.
+Consequently, ten of the volunteers participate in selecting 550 PS-edited images containing fact-conflicting content from the 7,693 samples of the ``manipulated content'' set.

-\paragraph{AI-generated Image.} We propose an automated pipeline that generates fact-conflicting descriptions from text captions and then creates high-quality images.
-Specifically, we first collect image-text pairs from the MS-COCO~\cite{COCO} and VisualNews datasets~\cite{liu2021visual}.
-Based on the original text captions, we use ChatGPT to generate corresponding fact-conflicting descriptions, which are manually verified, as depicted in Fig.~\ref{fig:data_statics} (c).
+\textbf{AI-generated Image.} We propose an automated pipeline that generates fact-conflicting descriptions from text captions and then creates high-quality images.
+Specifically, we first collect image-text pairs from the MS-COCO~\citep{COCO} and VisualNews datasets~\citep{liu2021visual}.
+Based on the original text captions, we use ChatGPT to generate corresponding fact-conflicting descriptions, which are manually verified, as depicted in Fig.~\ref{fig:data_generation} (b).
 For example, from the caption ``Scenic boats daily travel the Thames in England'', we generate the description ``The Queen's face appears in the Thames''.
-These descriptions, combined with the original captions, are used as prompts in the Midjourney V6 model~\cite{midjourney} to create corresponding images.
+These descriptions, combined with the original captions, are used as prompts in the Midjourney V6 model~\citep{midjourney} to create corresponding images.
 The resulting text-image pairs contain original factual text and generated images with additional fact-conflicting information.